Chad Tax Calculator (2026)

 Assumptions

-• · Social security contributions are deductible from the income tax base as per the 3.5% employee rate.
+• · Social security contributions (3.5% employee) are deductible from taxable income.

 Frequently asked questions

-How much income tax do I pay in Chad if I earn 5 million XAF per year?
+How much income tax do I pay in Chad if I'm an expat working there?

-The Rural Intervention Fund (FIR) is a fixed annual employee contribution of 480 XAF that all workers in Chad must pay.
-This is a separate charge from income tax and social security contributions, though it represents a relatively small fixed cost regardless of your income level.
+Yes, there is a Rural Intervention Fund (FIR) deduction of XAF 480 per year that all employees pay.
+This is a fixed amount separate from income tax and social security, though it's relatively small compared to other deductions.

 Compare Chad with another country